releng-tool/releng-tool-docs/content/guides/intern-extern-pkgs.md

 through either a project configuration or a package option.
 Internal or external packages are treated the same except for the following:

-- An internal package will not generate output warnings if the package is missing [hash information](packages/hash-file) or an [ASCII-armor](packages/ascii-armor).
+- An internal package will not generate warnings if the package is missing [hash information](packages/hash-file) or an [ASCII-armor](packages/ascii-armor).
-- An internal package will not generate output warnings if the package is missing [licenses](licenses).
+- An internal package will not generate warnings if the package is missing [licenses](licenses).
 - When configured for [local-sources mode](local-sources-mode), only internal packages which have local sources configured will have their fetch,